If you regularly shut the blinds, turn off lights, or retreat into a dark corner of the room, you could be sensitive to light.

 Choosing Extra Dark Sunglasses for Outdoors

-These are the darkest standard sunglasses you can get that are legal to drive with in the United States.
-These really dark lenses provide a high level of sun glare reduction and a good level of UV protection against strong sun or light reflected off water or snow.
+If you want darker lenses, Category 3 could be great for a bright day or every day.
+These are actually the darkest standard sunglasses you can get that are legal to drive with in the United States.
+These dark lenses provide a lot of sun reduction and a good level of UV protection.

-The Darkest Sunglasses for Sensitive Eyes Won’t Do Indoors – Try Glasses Made for Light Sensitivity
+The Darkest Sunglasses for Sensitive Eyes Aren’t Made for Indoors – Try Glasses Made for Light Sensitivity

 Sunglasses are made to darken any and all types of light.
-But light-sensitive people need to remember that not all lighting is created equal.
-Some types of light on the spectrum are more likely to be a problem than others.
+But people with light sensitive eyes need to remember that not all lighting is created equal.
+Some types of light on the spectrum (such as blue light) are more likely to be a problem than others.
 That’s why — instead of wearing extremely dark sunglasses indoors to block all types of light — it’s better to filter only the painful kind.

 Axon Optics SpectraShield lenses filter only the light that causes discomfort, letting the rest pass through.
 For people with photophobia or light sensitivity, this brings the same kind of relief as wearing the darkest sunglasses or extremely dark lenses for sensitive eyes, without dark-adapting your eyes.

-“I have suffered years with migraines, and sensitivity to lights.
-I have done botox, all types of medications to no avail, these light sensitivity glasses don’t stop the migraines, but do help.
+“I have suffered for years with migraines and sensitivity to lights.
+I have done botox, all types of medications to no avail.
+These light sensitivity glasses don’t stop the migraines, but do help.
 I can now open my blinds at home on a sunny day without being in pain, and also I can go into stores without having to wear my sunglasses.” -Cynthia

 Why have my eyes become so sensitive to light?